"9/11 changed my entire life. Reckoning with those changes even 20 years on is difficult." — Saagar Enjeti, September 10, 2021

 • The One-Take Crusader: "3,000 words.
 Filmed in 1 take."
 His sports betting and marijuana campaigns reveal engaged fury, not detached observation.

-He has said he spent his last year of high school at the American School of Doha in Qatar — early exposure to a world outside American borders.
+He attended the American School of Doha in Qatar for part of high school — early exposure to a world outside American borders.
 Then came the morning that rewired everything.

 September 11, 2001.
 He was nine.

-His family's Hindu temple required protective measures.
-In a conservative, predominantly white, evangelical community, being a brown kid after the towers fell meant something specific and frightening that most nine-year-olds will never have to process.
+His family's Hindu temple community took on protective measures.
+In a conservative, predominantly white, evangelical Texas town, being a brown kid after the towers fell meant something specific and frightening that most nine-year-olds will never have to process.
+On the Brown Pundits podcast in November 2020, he put it plainly: "The vast majority of the racism I experienced in my life was right when I was a kid after 9/11."

 Then the Iraq War.
-Saagar was eleven or twelve, living in "W. country" where everybody supported the invasion.
+He was eleven, living in "W. country" where everybody supported the invasion.
 People on his street were serving.
 And slowly, undeniably, the government's justification disintegrated.

 He was a child who opposed the war while his neighbors waved flags for it.
-A kid whose temple needed guards in his own hometown.
+A kid whose temple community had to harden itself while the town around him prepared for retaliation.
 The lesson arrived before he had the vocabulary for it: your government can lie to you, and the people around you will believe the lie.

 Most people who absorb that wound at nine years old build walls.
 They retreat.
 They protect themselves by needing less from the world.
 Saagar did the opposite.
 He ran toward the world.
 Harder.
 Faster.
 On every front he could find.